WABC-TV—New York—April 9, 2013

 They say it's for all fitness levels, but I found it takes some getting used to.
 The head rush can be a problem.
 Don't take the class if you have high blood pressure or glaucoma.
 I know you've heard it before, but before you try this - you definitely need to check with your doctor!

-View the video at abclocal.go.com.
+This video originally appeared at abclocal.go.com.